 When & How to Announce Baby News When Using IVF

 The choice of when to share your pregnancy news with those around you is a moment so many parents-to-be dream about for years.
 When you’re becoming a parent through surrogacy, sometimes this announcement takes on new levels of planning.
 Intended parents may also feel nervous or stressed about sharing their news because they aren’t sure how others around them will react.
 There are a few different approaches intended parents take when sharing their big news.

-The fear of having to tell friends and family about early pregnancy loss is what motivates many intended parents to wait to share their news.

 Many intended parents wait until the twelfth week of pregnancy to share their pregnancy news, as the rate of miscarriage drops dramatically from this point on.
 Many parents-to-be may also wait until after the first-trimester screening is complete.
-Intended parents in this category generally feel as though withholding the news of a pregnancy until it appears to be very viable enables them a safety net in the unfortunate event of a first-trimester miscarriage.
+Intended parents in this category generally feel as though withholding the news of a pregnancy until it appears to be viable provides them a safety net in the unfortunate event of a first-trimester miscarriage.

-Finally, some parents choose to wait to share the news of their pregnancy until late in the third trimester, or even until after the birth.
-This choice is generally made by parents who are not wanting to face criticism or unsolicited advice during the pregnancy process.
-A late reveal is an option uniquely available to parents of surrogacy, as a third-trimester belly is very hard to hide!
-Going this route allows you to share the biggest news of your life in a way that may make you feel more comfortable.
+Finally, some parents choose to wait to share the news of their pregnancy until late in the third trimester or even until after the birth.
+This choice is made for a variety of personal reasons, and a late reveal is an option uniquely available to parents through surrogacy.

 What is important to remember is that there is no singular “right” time to share your pregnancy news.
 The right time for one parent may not be ideal at all for another.
-You’ll need to balance the desires for privacy, support, and inclusion as you decide when to share your news.
+You’ll need to balance your desires for privacy, support, and inclusion as you decide when you want to share.
 This announcement is just the first of many new decisions that you’ll need to make from the heart.